Fun Ancient Egypt Lesson Plans and Activities for Kids

 - air-dried clay William the Hippo replica

-Technically, it is recommended to use one art pack for each child, but in order to save money I plan to have my kids work together on a project when possible.
-If it isn’t really possible, such as with the air dry clay, I will purchase extra art
+Technically, it is recommended to use one art pack for each child, but in order to save money, I plan to have my kids work together on a project when possible.
+If it isn’t really possible, such as with the air dry clay, I will purchase extra art supplies.

 After the pyramid is constructed you can either leave the sugar cubes white or paint them tan to resemble the sand color of actual Egyptian pyramids.